emanuelhuffman/SpotifyProject/README.md

 run "npm install" in both server and client folder to install dependencies

-run "nodemon server.js" in server folder run "npm start" in client fodler
+run "nodemon server.js" in server folder run "npm start" in client folder